-Students will study the topics covered in the textbooks as indicated below.
+Students will study the topics covered in the textbook as indicated below.
 There will be a 2 hr. lecture followed by a 2 hr. lab each week.
-Labs will be used for discussion of the material covered and for presentation by students of assigned case studies.
+Labs will be used for discussion of the material covered and for presentation to the class by students of assigned topics.
 Due to time constraints, a portion of some labs may be used for lectures.